Rag (student society)

 Rags are student-run charitable fundraising organisations that are widespread in the United Kingdom and Ireland.
 Some are run as student societies whilst others sit with campaigns within their student unions.
-Most universities in the UK and Ireland, as well as some in the Netherlands and the Commonwealth countries of South Africa and Singapore have a Rag.
-In some universities Rags are known as Charities Campaigns, Charity Appeals, Charity Committees, Jool or Karnivals, but they all share many attributes.
+Most universities in the UK and Ireland, as well as some in the Netherlands and the Commonwealth countries of South Africa and Singapore have a rag.
+In some universities rags are known as Charities Campaigns, Charity Appeals, Charity Committees (or Kommittees), Jool or Karnivals, but they all share many attributes.

-In the UK, the National Student Fundraising Association (NaSFA), set up in December 2011, exists as a support and resource sharing organisation run by those managing rags for others managing Rags.
+In the UK, the National Student Fundraising Association (NaSFA), set up in December 2011, exists as a support and resource sharing organisation run by those managing rags for others managing rags.

 Origins

-The Oxford English Dictionary states that the origin of the word "Rag" is from "An act of ragging; esp. an extensive display of noisy disorderly conduct, carried on in defiance of authority or discipline", and provides a citation from 1864, noting that the word was known in Oxford before this date.
-Early Rag collectors may have ragged passers-by until they made a donation.
+The Oxford English Dictionary states that the origin of the word "rag" is from "An act of ragging; esp. an extensive display of noisy disorderly conduct, carried on in defiance of authority or discipline", and provides a citation from 1864, noting that the word was known in Oxford before this date.

-Alternatively, it is thought to be from the Victorian era when students took time out of their studies to collect rags to clothe the poor.

-Much more recently, backronyms have been invented for RAG to stand for "Raise and Give", "Raise A Grand" or "Raising and Giving"; these were, purportedly, coined to convince a manager in a large charity of the value of working with student fundraisers.

-The first Rag in South Africa was started at the University of Pretoria in 1925.
-The students took to the streets in parade that still exists today and is known as the Procession.
-During this parade, where they build floats, they carry cans and ask the spectating public to make donations.
-Today RAGs held at Afrikaans universities is called JOOL.
-The acronym (Jou Onbaatsugtige Opoffering vir Liefdadigheid) is translated from Afrikaans as "Your selfless sacrifice for charity".
-The annual JOOL/RAG week is held at the start of every academic year and serves also as a kind of welcoming party to students of the university.
+Rags flourished in the inter-war period, but were not always aimed at charity.
+The rivalry between University College London and King's College London led to rags becoming running battles.
+In 1919, the visiting American prohibitionist William Johnson was kidnapped and subsequently lost an eye during a police rescue attempt, while in 1922 part of the balustrade in the King's College quad was demolished during a battle with UCL students.
+As well as those in London, rags at Oxford and Cambridge were known for destruction of property and antisocial behaviour.
+The attack on Newnham College by over a thousand undergraduate men following a vote on degrees for women in 1921 was widely described as a 'rag'.